-4. Conclusions
+350 4.
+Conclusions

 The concentrations of PM{2.5} reported from the PA monitors were biased high compared to the FEM monitors at most colocation sites, especially for the lower concentration range.
 This bias is attributed to both the method of detection as well as hygroscopic growth from increased humidity.
 No significant differences were detected between FEM sensor methods, which are rigorously tested and evaluated to ensure this consistency.
-Based on our colocation method there is a risk that some sites are not true colocation sites, however, given the proximity of the sensors-monitors and good correlation (>60 %) we decided the potential impact would be minimal.
-The Canadian AQHI+ system was useful as a framework for evaluating correction models across a range of concentrations, as infrequent high values or numerous low values can skew performance statistics when evaluating the full range at once.
+Based on our colocation method there is a risk that some sites are not true colocation sites, however, given the proximity of the sensors and good correlation (>60 %) we decided the potential impact would be minimal.
+The Canadian AQHI+ system was useful as a framework for evaluating correction models across a range of concentrations. as infrequent high values or numerous low values can skew performance statistics when evaluating the full range at once.

 The selected corrections discussed here improve the performance of PA similarly, however, Model 2 (our "RH Growth" model) had consistently better performance, especially at moderate to high concentrations that are important to health.
 This was followed closely by Model 7, the multiple (RH) linear regression from Barkjohn et al. (2021) and Model 5, the simple linear regression from Kelly et al. (2017).
-Model 1,our multiple linear regression with the same form as Model 7, performed well in the low to moderate range, however it did not perform as well at higher concentrations.
-It should be noted that the average performance across the testing sites and over time was evaluated here; performance at colocation sites and across time was not the same (see SI-Figure S4).
+Models 1, our multiple linear regression with the same form as Model 7, and 8 performed well, especially in the low to moderate range, however they it dide not perform as well at higher concentrations.
+Models 3 through 6 tended to overcorrect (or under correct for the case of Model 5) the PA data in the moderate to high range.
+It should be noted that the average performance across the testing sites and over time was evaluated here; performance at colocation sites and across time was not the same (see SI Figure 4).
 In addition, while our correction model focuses on correcting the impacts of humidity, other characteristics like refractive index and particle shape, density, and size distribution may account for differences in PM{2.5} estimates.